Licensed Clinical Social Worker

 Through one of my jobs, I had the opportunity to spend 3 weeks backpacking.

 "We must accept finite disappointment, but never lose infinite hope.”
 Martin Luther King, Jr.

-“Like many people, I have a hard time describing myself, so I went to someone who knows me well, my sister.
-“You’re a lover of family, friends, the outdoors, Wrigley (my dog), adventures, travels, music, and sports.”
-Good thing, I agree with these things, as I love exploring and being in nature from backpacking to relaxing on a beach.
-And above all, my family is extremely important as this is one of the main reasons I moved back to West Michigan, to be closer and spend quality time with them.
+I’m a lover of my family, friends, the outdoors, Wrigley (my dog), adventures, travels, music, and running.
+I enjoy exploring and being in nature from backpacking to relaxing on a beach.
+And above all, my family is extremely important as this is one of the main reasons I moved back to Michigan, to be closer and spend quality time with them.

 UIC: Jane Addams School of Social Work, Master of Social Work: Child and Family

 I first moved to the Pacific Northwest to be a Wilderness Therapist, which involved taking teens with challenges backpacking for 3 weeks at a time while integrating individual, group, and family therapy.
 We also helped teens develop healthy coping techniques through adrenaline stimulating activities (mountain biking, horseback riding, white water rafting, and rock climbing).
 I later became an early childhood consultant helping Head Start and childcare facilities implement a social and emotional curriculum, as well as providing therapy to families and teaching parenting classes.
 For the last 6 years, I have worked as a Child and Family Therapist in community mental health, specifically with families impacted by foster care, adoption, and addiction issues.
 Through these different experiences I have learned a great deal from the families, community partners, and kiddos I’ve had the privilege to build relationships with.